Tulu Nadu state movement

 Tulu Nadu State movement is aimed at increasing Tulu Nadu's influence and political power through the formation of separate Tulu Nadu state from Karnataka and Kerala.
 Tulu Nadu is a region on the south-western coast of India.
-It consists of the Dakshina Kannada and Udupi districts of Karnataka and Kasargod district up to the Chandragiri river in Kerala.
-The Chandragiri River has traditionally been considered a boundary between Tulu Nadu and Kerala from the fourth century AD onwards.
+It consists of the Dakshina Kannada and Udupi districts of Karnataka and Kasargod district in Kerala.
+Nileshwar has traditionally been considered a boundary between Tulu Nadu and Kerala from the fourth century AD onwards.
 The first call for a separate Tulu Nadu state was made just after the Quit India Movement in 1942 by Srinivas Updhyaya Paniyadi, a banker and a press owner from Udupi.
-Mangalore is the largest and the chief city of Tulu Nadu.
+Mangaluru is the largest and the chief city of Tulu Nadu.
 Tulu activists have been demanding a separate Tulu Nadu state since the late 2000s, considering language and culture as the basis for their demand.

 Several major powers ruled Tulu Nadu, including the Kadambas, Alupas, Vijayanagara dynasty, and the Keladi Nayakas.
+However, epigraphic evidence, including inscriptions published in Epigraphia Carnatica, shows that Kannada, along with Sanskrit, was majorly used in administration and official records under the Kadambas, Alupas, and Keladi Nayakas; the Vijayanagara Empire likewise issued numerous inscriptions in Kannada in addition to Telugu, Sanskrit, and Tamil as part of its multilingual administrative system.
 The region was unified with the state of Mysore (now called Karnataka) in 1956.
 The region encompassing Tulu Nadu formerly comprised the district of South Canara.
 Tulu Nadu is demographically and linguistically diverse, with several languages commonly spoken and understood, including Tulu, Kundagannada, Konkani, and Beary.

 Distinct identity

 Tulu Nadu is shown with other aspirant states of India.

 According to the 1961 Census of India statistics, Tulu speakers (67.27 percent) constituted the majority of the population of Dakshina Kannada, followed by Konkani (20.62 percent).
-The predominant languages in Tulu Nadu are Tulu, Kundagannada, Konkani, Malayalam, and Beary, with Tulu being the lingua franca in Mangalore and major parts of Udupi district.
+As per the latest(2011) census of India statistics, Tulu speakers remained at 48.5 percent in Dakshina Kannada district.
+While in Udupi, Kannada Speakers remained at 42.7 percent.
+The predominant languages in Tulu Nadu are Tulu, Kundagannada, Konkani, Malayalam, and Beary, with Tulu being the lingua franca in Mangaluru and some parts of Udupi district.

-Hinduism is followed by many of the population, with Billavas, Devadigas, Bunts, Kulalas, Mogaveeras, Ganiga, and Vokkaliga (Native Tuluvas).
-Kota Brahmins (Kannada), Koteshwara Brahmins (Kannada), Shivalli Brahmins, Sthanika Brahmins (Tulu), Vishwa Brahmins (Kannada, Tulu) Havyaka Brahmins (Havyakannada), Karhade Brahmins (Marathi) Goud Saraswat Brahmins (Konkani), Daivadnya Brahmins (Konkani), and Rajapur Saraswat Brahmins (Konkani) also form significant sections of the Hindu population.
+Hinduism is followed by many of the population, with Billavas, Devadigas, Bunts, Mogaveeras (Native Tuluvas).
+Kota Brahmins, Kulalas, Ganiga, Vokkaliga and Koteshwara Brahmins (Native Kannadigas), Shivalli Brahmins, Sthanika Brahmins (Tulu), Vishwa Brahmins (Kannada, Tulu) Havyaka Brahmins (Havyakannada - a dialect of Kannada), Karhade Brahmins (Marathi) Goud Saraswat Brahmins (Konkani), Daivadnya Brahmins (Konkani), and Rajapur Saraswat Brahmins (Konkani) also form significant sections of the Hindu population.

 Christians form a sizeable section of Mangalorean society, with Konkani-speaking Catholics, popularly known as Mangalorean Catholics, accounting for the largest Christian community in Tulu Nadu.
 Protestants in Tulu Nadu, known as Mangalorean Protestants, typically speak Kannada.
 Most Muslims in Tulu Nadu are Bearys, who speak Beary Bashe.
 There is also a sizeable community of landowners following Jainism, known as the Tulu Jains.